Lashesl/Comptuer-Aid-Teaching-for-Learning-English/README.md

 # Comptuer-Aid-Teaching-for-Learning-English
+CAT_ is main code.

+Purpose:
-a multi-account system where user can login & register, learn English words, phrases, and sentences with different levels, and review what they have learned before.
+Design a multi-account system where user can login & register, learn English words, phrases, and sentences with different levels, and review what they have learned before. solution technologies used
-Based on C++, user login information and English learning materials will be stored in database.

-the implementaion
-solution
-technologies used